infumap/infumap/docs/deployment/raspberry-pi.md

     systemctl start nftables

-### Network Interruption Test
+### Network Robustness Test

-From raspberry pi instance:
+Note the public IP of your home network.
+From your Raspberry Pi:

     curl -4 ifconfig.me

-To get public IP of home network.
-Get WLAN IP from router.
+Note your WLAN IP from router the router configuration page.

-Remove power from Raspberry Pi and Router for some time.

-Turn back on, and see if everything recovers.
+Remove power from your router for about 5 minutes.
+Then turn it back on, and see if everything recovers.

-Will need to manually re-mount secure drive on Raspberry Pi.
+Note the new public and WLAN IPs and whether they changed.